dreamking60/d3-start-to-finish-leanpub/manuscript/20 PRACTICAL Style the circles.md

 Each country is represent by four overlapping circles so we need a color scheme that makes identifying a circle’s energy type simple.

-Also, when designing data visualizations it’s recommended that a color scheme is chosen that works for the **color blind**.
+Also, when designing data visualisations it’s recommended that a color scheme is chosen that works for the **color blind**.

 There are a few visual variables we can use including: